timf34/F1Data/data/README.md

     - I might fix this in the future, but I don't think it should matter right now.
 It would easiest to fix this by changing the float strings in the 2FPS dataset to floats in this new one too.
+    - The values for which this occurs are the 'car_numbers' and the 'gap_lead_times', which are in indices 0, 6 and 7.
+- Note: I have converted the NaN values to "nan" within this dataset and the `very_short...` version of it.

 `very_short_new_json_file_with_lap_times_4fps.json`